Lullabot/drupal-docker-boilerplate/README.md

 There are a couple ways to populate the database inside the container.

 - The folder `/mariadb-init` will be checked when the container is spun up.
 If there are any SQL files in that folder, they will be executed at that time.
 The default repository contains a SQL file to create an empty Drupal database.
-Alternately, a SQL dump file could be added to that folder to populate the database from another Drupal site.
+Alternately, a SQL dump file could be added to that folder to populate the database.
 - If the Drush alias file has been updated with values from a source site, and SSH credentials have been set up correctly in the docker-compose file, the container can be populated using drush inside the container: `drush sql-sync @docker.source @docker.container`